kc-clintone/learn-python/text.md

 $ python3 hello_world.py
 '''

-you should see the following output
+You should see the following output

 '''bash
 Hello, world!